Fine motor skills

 If a child has difficulties with fine motor skills it is recommended that they consult an Occupational Therapist.
-An appropriate assessment process allows an occupational therapist to identify the nature of a child’s difficulties with fine motor skills.
-Once identified, a treatment plan for motor skills training is drafted according to the child’s needs.
+An appropriate assessment process allows an occupational therapist to identify the nature of a child's difficulties with fine motor skills.
+Once identified, a treatment plan is drafted according to the child’s needs.

 Occupational Therapists use several activities in treatment for developmental skill-building.
-Occupational therapy combined with different activities at home can help children improve fine motor skills and develop a positive sense of well-being.
+Occupational therapy combined with different activities at home can help children improve fine motor skills and maintain and develop a positive sense of well-being.

 Several activities and games can improve a child’s fine motor movements if practiced frequently at home, school or therapy.
 Following steps can be taken to improve fine motor skills at home:

 - Identify the dominant hand and increase the frequency of performing the tasks that require precision, with the dominant hand.